Tycro-Games/tycro-games.github.io/_projects/Stalemate.md

 date: 2025-11-05
 ---

+## 🎮 Play on itch.io

+<iframe frameborder="0" src="https://itch.io/embed/2664633" width="552" height="167"><a href="https://jasjasdev.itch.io/stalemate">Stalemate by JasJas, Tycro Games</a></iframe>

 ## 🚀 About the Project

-Stalemate was made as a hobby project by me and [Jasmine de Jong](https://jasjasdev.itch.io/stalemate) alongside our studies at Breda University of Applied Sciences.
+Stalemate was made as a hobby project by me and [Jasmine de Jong](https://jasjasdev.itch.io/stalemate).
+We developed it in our free time, while doing our studies at Breda University of Applied Sciences.
 It is a game based on chess where the player plays as both sides in order to obtain a "Stalemate".
-I was responsible for the code used in the project.
+Each round battle ship "pieces" fight among each other based on predefined rules.
+I was responsible for the codebase used in the project.

 ## 📂 Source Code